sankita15/namaste-react/assignment3/theory.md

 ### Ques4. {TitleComponent} vs {<TitleComponent />} vs {<TitleComponent><TitleComponent />}
 Ans.
 First one will not display the component.
 If we have create a React element naming TitleComponent then this way we can render the react element.
-Second and third way are same way for rendering the TitleComponent inside JSX
+Second and third way are a same way for rendering the TitleComponent inside JSX